rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/active-directory/_index.md

 ---
-title: Configuring Active Directory Authentication
+title: Configuring Active Directory (AD)
-weight: 3075
+weight: 51
 ---

 In environments using Microsoft Active Directory (AD), you can configure Rancher to allow sign on using AD credentials.